skyajal/rpi4-docker/README.md

 }
 ```
 ## **Macvlan**
 Add a [macvlan](https://docs.docker.com/network/macvlan/) network to docker by selecting an ip range not being used by DHCP or by other hosts.
 If a host bridge is used, replace eth0 with br0 or with the name of the bridge interface.
 The subnet 192.168.0.0/24 is used to match the current network that is being used.
 The default gateway is also specified.
 The ip range defines which ip addresses will be available for docker to use.
 Setting the subnet mask to /30 will allow the macvlan to use the ip range `192.168.0.88 - 192.168.0.91`.
-Docker will assign an ip adress automatically or an ip adress can be set statically.
+Docker will assign an ip address automatically or an ip address can be set statically.
 Lastly, name the network as `macvlan` or to the desired name.
 See the example below.
 ```
 docker network create -d macvlan -o parent=eth0 \
 --subnet 192.168.0.0/24 --gateway 192.168.0.1 \